cam48eco/LifeDWH/Readme.md

 #### 2.1.3.
 'Staging database' and its tables creation with fetching with data transformed from 'Sources database'

-The staging database (oltplifestaging) has been designed to support transformations of data from 'source' stage before being used for dimensions extraction and data warehouse feeding.
-In particular, this functionality will be useful in the future, when new, real time data as data sources will appear.
-In that case, these data should be especially transformed / aggregated before and - after data warehouse feeding - droppped from the 'Sources database' to avoid inefficient use of disk space (according to bucket philosophy - retention policy for database).
+The second database - staging database (namely: 'oltplifestaging') has been designed to support transformations of data from 'source' stage to the form adequate for dimensions extraction and data warehouse feeding.
+This functionality will be useful in the future as well, when new, real time data as data sources will appear.
+It was assumed, that after transformations into 'staging' database, the 'sources' database tables are to be dropped, as there is an 'initial' backup in the form of Google drive files.
+The special case, will be - if appears - the neccessity to drop (after transformation / aggregation and after data warehouse feeding) the 'Sources database' with the real time data (for example in the form of InfluxDB) to avoid inefficient use of disk space (according to bucket philosophy - retention policy for database).

 ![OltpLogo](https://github.com/cam48eco/LifeDWH/blob/main/img/CreateOLTPstaging.png)

-According to above mentioned assumptions, in the case of tables with data on: observations and communities, the respective tables in oltplifestaging are feeded with tables from oltplifesources database with respective [DAG and accompanying T-SQL (C2)](https://github.com/cam48eco/LifeDWH/tree/main/dags) with some minor transformations.
+According to above mentioned assumptions, in the case of tables with data on: 'observations' and 'communities', the tables in oltplifestaging are feeded with tables from oltplifesources database with respective [DAG and accompanying T-SQL (C2)](https://github.com/cam48eco/LifeDWH/tree/main/dags) with some minor transformations.
 As mentioned above, in the future, in the case of other sources as real time data appear, new, respective DAGs will be elaborated to transform the data from oltplifesources when transfering to respective tables in oltplifestaging.
 The assumptions for the processes connected with this aspects have been elaborated and presented [here](https://github.com/cam48eco/LifeDWH/blob/main/img/sources_with_RT.svg).